Soil Testing

 • Collect soil to a depth of 6 inches.

-• The office needs a quart size bag full of soil.
+• The office needs a quart size bag full of soil (roughly about 2 cups).

 • Samples may be collected at any time, but it is best to wait at least two months after fertilization to give the fertilizer a chance to dissolve, disperse and be used by plants.
 If you take the sample in the fall, keep in mind that you will have more available nitrogen in the spring along with other nutrients than what your analysis indicates.